 Aresty Research Assistants are expected to:

-- Work on the project for five hours per week;
+- Work on the project for at least five hours per week.

-- Attend five peer discussion group meetings per semester to discuss their progress and learn important research skills;
+- Attend five peer discussion group (biweekly) meetings per semester to discuss their progress and learn essential research skills.

 - Receive 3-credits (P/NC) for the year.
 For SAS students, these are general credits.
 In SEBS, the Aresty RA program fulfills experiential learning requirements; in SOE, the credits count as a technical elective.
 Students selected for the program will receive a special permission number from the Aresty Center.
-Students will earn 1.5 credits per semester, except in SOE, where students will receive all 3 credits in the spring semester.
-Students eligible for work study may also make arrangements with their faculty mentors to use their Aresty RA project as a work study job.
+Students will earn 1.5 credits per semester, except in SOE, where students will receive all three credits in the spring semester.

 - Passing grades are determined by contributions to research and by active participation in the Aresty Center peer discussion groups.